python/cpython/Doc/reference/import.rst

 loading all of these file types (other than shared libraries) from zipfiles.

 Path entries need not be limited to file system locations.
-They can refer to the URLs, database queries, or any other location that can be specified as a string.
+They can refer to URLs, database queries, or any other location that can be specified as a string.

-The :term:`path importer` provides additional hooks and protocols so that you can extend and customize the types of searchable path entries.
+The path based finder provides additional hooks and protocols so that you can extend and customize the types of searchable path entries.
 For example, if you wanted to support path entries as network URLs, you could write a hook that implements HTTP semantics to find modules on the web.
 This hook (a